josipcodes/community-helper/README.md

 ### Local VS Deployment

-I am not aware of any differences between local and deployment versions.
+I am not aware of any differences between local and deployment versions other than local version using variables stored in `env.py` file while deployed version uses Heroku's `config vars`.

 ## Credits